-A2.5 Run What Ya' Brung Division
+A2.6 Run What Ya' Brung Division

-- A2.5.1 Any pistol caliber carbine or submachine gun. - A2.5.2 Firearms capable of automatic-fire and/or burst-fire may be used in that mode provided it is done in a safe and considerate manner.
-Binary-fire remains prohibited.
-All other rules in Sections 3 and 4 remain in effect. - A2.5.3 Scores will be reported, but competitors in this division will be ineligible for trophies.
+- A2.6.1 Any pistol caliber carbine not compliant with another division. - A2.6.2 All rules in Sections 3 and 4 remain in effect. - A2.6.3 Scores will be reported, but competitors in this division will be ineligible for trophies or prizes.